-Treating Depression in Adults with TMS - The Evidence
+Treating depression in adults with TMS - the evidence

+Can depression be treated with transcranial magnetic stimulation?
 TMS treatment for depression not only improves patients’ symptoms but the majority recover completely.

-What is the Recommended Treatment for Depression?
+What is the recommended treatment for depression?

 NHS Choices states that if you have depression that is not improving your GP should in the first instance recommend a talking therapy.
 There are different types of talking therapy for depression, such as cognitive behavioural therapy (CBT) provided by self-referral psychological therapy services such as IAPT.
 If you have moderate to severe depression, antidepressant medication may be recommended.
 There are almost 30 different types of antidepressants, which can be prescribed by a doctor.
 Your GP should recommend that you take a course of antidepressants plus talking therapy, particularly if your depression is quite severe.
 A combination of an antidepressant and CBT usually works better than having just one of these treatments.
 If you have severe depression, you should be referred to a multidisciplinary mental health team.
 These teams should provide intensive specialist talking treatments as well as prescribed medication.